shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Ok, so not ‘Boots’.
 What kinds of things do you like?”

-Ersatzica put a finger to face.
-She pulled her feet close and mimed cleaning them.
-She held an imaginary wrench to the boots and adjusted some knobs.
+Ersatzica put a finger to her face.
+She pulled a foot up onto her knee and mimed cleaning the boot she wore.
+She held an imaginary wrench to the boot and adjusted some knobs.

-“Polishing, wrenching, oh, fixing!”
+“Polishing, wrenching… oh, fixing!”
 Fisher smiled.
 “You’re a mechanic!”

 Ersatzica smiled and clapped.

-“So, ‘Nic, did you make those boots?”
+“So… ‘Nic?”

-‘Nic looked up, thought a second, and shrugged. “‘Nic” was just about as good as any nickname out there.
+Ersatzica shrugged back and forth but mostly nodded. “‘Nic” was just about as good as any nickname out there.
 And it really was true to something she was truly passionate about.

-“You don’t know?”
+“So, ‘Nic… did you make those boots?”

-‘Nic shook her head, a definite no.
+‘Nic shook her head.

 “Oh, you found the boots then?”